slegras/EBAI2018/hands-on/hands-on.md

 ## Introduction <a name="introduction"></a>
 ### Goal
 The aim is to :
-  * have an understanding of the nature of ChIP-Seq data
+  * understand the nature of ChIP-Seq data
   * perform a complete analysis workflow including quality check (QC), read mapping, visualization in a genome browser and peak-calling.
 Use command line and open source software for each step of the workflow and feel the complexity of the task
-  * have an overview of possible downstream analyses
+  * have an overview of some possible downstream analyses
   * perform a motif analysis with online web programs

 ### Summary
 This training gives an introduction to ChIP-seq data analysis, covering the processing steps starting from the reads to the peaks.
 Among all possible downstream analyses, the practical aspect will focus on motif analyses.
 A particular emphasis will be put on deciding which downstream analyses to perform depending on the biological question.
 This training does not cover all methods available today.
-It does not aim at bringing users to a professional NGS analyst level but provides enough information to allow biologists understand what DNA sequencing practically is and to communicate with NGS experts for more in-depth needs.
+It does not aim at bringing users to a professional NGS analyst level but provides enough information to allow biologists understand what is DNA sequencing in practice and to communicate with NGS experts for more in-depth needs.

 ### Dataset description
 For this training, we will use two datasets:
 * a dataset produced by Myers et al [Pubmed](http://www.ncbi.nlm.nih.gov/pubmed/23818864) involved in the regulation of gene expression under anaerobic conditions in bacteria.
 We will focus on one factor: **FNR**.
 The advantage of this dataset is its small size, allowing real time execution of all steps of the dataset
-* a dataset of ChIP-seq peaks obtained in different mouse tissues for the p300 co-activator protein by Visel et al. [Pubmed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2745234/); we will use this dataset to illustrate downstream annotation of peaks using R tools.
+* a dataset of ChIP-seq peaks obtained in different mouse tissues for the p300 co-activator protein by Visel et al. [Pubmed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2745234/); we will use this dataset to illustrate downstream annotation of peaks using R.

 ## Downloading ChIP-seq reads from NCBI <a name="download"></a>
-**Goal**: Identify the dataset corresponding to the studied article and retrieve the data (reads as FASTQ file) corresponding to one experiment and the control.
+**Goal**: Identify the datasets corresponding to the studied article and retrieve the data (reads as FASTQ files) corresponding to 2 replicates of a condition and the corresponding control.

 ### 1 - Obtaining an identifier for a chosen dataset
+NGS datasets are (usually) made freely accessible for other scientists, by depositing these datasets into specialized databanks.
+[Sequence Read Archive (SRA)](http://www.ncbi.nlm.nih.gov/sra) located in USA hosted by NCBI, and its European equivalent [European Nucleotide Archive (ENA)](http://www.ebi.ac.uk/ena) located in England hosted by EBI both contains **raw reads**.

+Functional genomic datasets (transcriptomics, genome-wide binding such as ChIP-seq,...) are deposited in the databases [Gene Expression Omnibus (GEO)](http://www.ncbi.nlm.nih.gov/geo/) or its European equivalent [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/).

 Within an article of interest, search for a sentence mentioning the deposition of the data in a database.
 Here, the following sentence can be found at the end of the Materials and Methods section:
 *"All genome-wide data from this publication have been deposited in NCBI’s Gene Expression Omnibus (**GSE41195**)."*
 We will thus use the **GSE41195** identifier to retrieve the dataset from the **NCBI GEO** (Gene Expression Omnibus) database.

-NGS datasets are (usually) made freely accessible for other scientists, by depositing these datasets into specialized databanks.
-[Sequence Read Archive (SRA)](http://www.ncbi.nlm.nih.gov/sra) located in USA hosted by NCBI, and its European equivalent [European Nucleotide Archive (ENA)](http://www.ebi.ac.uk/ena) located in England hosted by EBI both contains **raw reads**.

-Functional genomic datasets (transcriptomics, genome-wide binding such as ChIP-seq,...) are deposited in the databases [Gene Expression Omnibus (GEO)](http://www.ncbi.nlm.nih.gov/geo/) or its European equivalent [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/).

 ### 2 - Accessing GSE41195 from GEO
 1. The GEO database hosts processed data files and many details related to the experiments.
-The SRA (Sequence Read Archive) stores the actual raw sequence data.
+SRA (Sequence Read Archive) stores the actual raw sequence data.
 2. Search in Google **GSE41195**.
 Click on the first link to directly access the correct page on the GEO database.
 ![alt text][geo]
-3. This GEO entry is a mixture of expression analysis and chip-seq.
+3. This GEO entry is a mixture of expression analysis (Nimblegen Gene Expression Array), chip-chip and chip-seq.
 At the bottom of the page, click on the subseries related to the chip-seq datasets. (this subseries has its own identifier: **GSE41187**).
 ![alt text][geo2]
 4. From this page, we will focus on the experiment **FNR IP ChIP-seq Anaerobic A**.
 At the bottom of the page, click on the link "**GSM1010219** - FNR IP ChIP-seq Anaerobic A".
 5. In the new page, go to the bottom to find the SRA identifier.
 This is the identifier of the raw dataset stored in the SRA database.